1. Who Is Joseph Walter Realty?

-Joseph Walter Realty is a full service, State licensed Real Estate Company, Licensed in Michigan, Ohio, Florida, TEXAS and ARKANSAS
+Joseph Walter Realty is a full service, State licensed Real Estate Company, Licensed in Michigan, Ohio, Florida, Arkansas, Texas, and Georgia.

 One of our popular services is Flat fee, MLS Only Listings, these listings allow our clients to receive the benefits of getting their home on the State/County specific MLS without the cost of using a full-service Listing Realtor, while Maintaining Owner control of the sale as a For Sale by Owner.